 - What is Apple Pie A la Mode?

-- Directions for making a gluten free apple cake
+- Directions for making a gluten-free apple pie recipe

 - Storage